 It used to be typical for people to ask a new mom if their baby was a “good” baby, which usually means they’re quiet and sleep well.
 Unless your baby lives a life of crime, there’s no such thing as a “good” or “bad” baby.
 Some babies are easygoing, while others are stronger-willed.
 They can grow up to be kind, strong, and empathetic children.

-My babies have taken after my husband—their determination, strong will, and stubbornness mean one day when they’re older, they won’t be afraid to stand up for what is right and courageously go after their dreams.
+My babies have taken after my husband.
+Their determination, strong will, and stubbornness mean that one day when they’re older, they won’t be afraid to stand up for what is right and courageously pursue their dreams.
 I know I will appreciate this in the future, even if it’s pretty frustrating at bedtime.
-If you’re in a similar situation, remember that one day your little one will use all of that strength for something good.
+If you’re in a similar situation, remember that one day, your little one will use all of that strength for something good.

 The truth is, this challenging phase in your parenting journey won’t last forever, and before you know it, your little one will be sleeping through the night and going to bed on their own.
 But in the meantime, remember all babies are different, and that’s a good thing.
 No matter how difficult it may be to have a baby who doesn’t sleep through the night, you’re not alone!